 10) Group Chat Apps

-The distribution of the staff roster to all members of your team is one of the most challenging tasks you'll face as a manager.
+Distributing the staff roster to all team members is one of the most challenging tasks you'll face as a manager.
 You must think about issues such as:

 - What's the most efficient way to distribute rosters to all employees?